 - While performing the duties of the Speaker, he assumes all the powers of the Speaker.

-- In absence of the Speaker, he presides over the joint sitting of the houses.
+- In the absence of the Speaker, he presides over the joint sitting of the houses.

-- Maintain order and decorum in the house and have the authority to suspend a member for disruptive behavior.
+- Maintain order and decorum in the house and have the authority to suspend a member for disruptive behaviour.

 Position and Privileges